 44 Old St, London EC1V 9AQ

-Did someone say ‘date night’?
+If you haven't been invited to Gordon's on a first date, have you even tried dating in London?
 This is classic pulling territory if you’re trying to impress someone who likes wine, cheese, and dark damp spaces.
-Channeling a little bit of the ‘Ello ‘Ello French resistance vibes, it’s a subterranean cellar bar that’s hella popular with tourists and locals alike.
+Channelling a little bit of the ‘Ello ‘Ello French resistance vibes, it’s a subterranean cellar bar that’s hella popular with tourists and locals alike.
 Candlelight flickers against the walls, if you’re tall you’ll need to duck, and you just try and avoid the cheese & charcuterie alongside your bottle of vino.
 If you need some fresh air, they also have al fresco seating - perfect for a boozy lunch.

 47 Villiers St, London WC2N 6NE

-Deano Moncrieffe is the man behind this full-blown "agaveria" in Dalston.
-It's basically a tequila mecca but they're heavy on the mezcal, too.
-They have a rotating "Agave List" which sits on one long shelf behind the bar.
-It's got 25 bottles; industry faves, a few newcomers and a couple of rare bottles that even the most seasoned agave drinker might not recognise.
+This place is basically a tequila mecca, but they're heavy on the mezcal, too.
+With a rotating "Agave List" sitting on one long shelf behind the bar, it's got 25 bottles; industry faves, a few newcomers and a couple of rare bottles that even the most seasoned agave drinker might not recognise.
 They weave their way in and out of the cocktail menu or are paired with flavour enhancers to compliment the notes of the spirits.
 It's a full agave education and the learning never stops.
 Always easy for BarChick to justify a return visit.

 378 Kingsland Road, London E8 4AA